circuito-suman/BinaryInternetClock/README.md

 1. Clone or download this repository to your local machine.
 2. Wire the components based on the provided circuit diagram.
-3. Set your WiFi network SSID and password in the code.
+3. Upload the code to your Arduino-compatible microcontroller.
-4. Upload the code to your Arduino-compatible microcontroller.
+4. Connect to the Ap and configure your wifi.
 5. Power up your clock and enjoy!

 ## Usage